 Expanding our reach by providing support and connections for families and GT parent groups in all twenty Texas ESC (Education Service Center) Regions.

-Providing accurate, research-based information and resources for families through our partnerships with the Baylor Center for Gifted Education and Talent Development and other experts.
+Providing accurate, research-based information and resources for families through our partnerships with the Baylor Center for Gifted Education and Talent Development, the Minority Achievement, Creativity, and High-Ability Center (MACH-III) at Prairie View A&M University, the UNT Office for Giftedness, Creativity, and Talent Development, and other experts.

 Supporting and engaging in advocacy at the local and state level to support and improve the services and programs needed by diverse gifted and twice-exceptional learners across Texas.